 My short stories have appeared in New England Review, The Sun, Michigan Quarterly Review, NER Digital, Literary Orphans, and The Intima.
 “You Can’t Be Too Careful” was selected as a Best American Short Stories Notables 2013.
 I have an essay in Lost and Found: Stories from New York edited by Thomas Beller.

-I’ve written for numerous magazines and websites including Vogue, The Huffington Post, Vh-1, Interview, Guernica, The Manifest-Station, Tricycle, The Detroit News and Mr. Beller’s Neighborhood.
+I’ve written for numerous magazines and websites including Vogue, The Huffington Post, The Rumpus, Vh-1, Interview, Guernica, The Manifest-Station, Tricycle, The Detroit News and Mr. Beller’s Neighborhood.

 I have also ghostwritten and collaborated on several books.